Spiritual Exercises in Everyday Life (SEEL or the 19th Annotation)

-The Spiritual Exercises are an unfolding series of prayers, meditations, and reflections put together by St. Ignatius of Loyola out of his own personal spiritual experience and those of others to whom he listened.
-The process of the Spiritual Exercises respects the uniqueness of each person and leads participants to a deeper relationship with God and others.
+The Spiritual Exercises is a spiritual classic that consists of a series of prayers, meditations, and reflections put together by St. Ignatius of Loyola out of his own personal spiritual experience.
+The Spiritual Exercises experience respects the uniqueness of each person and leads participants to a deeper relationship with God and others.
 You may be asking questions such as: Do I desire a deeper relationship with God, myself, and the world in which I live?
 Do I desire a greater sense of direction and purpose in my life in light of my relationship with God?
 Do I feel that there is more to my life than I am experiencing?
 Do I want to understand better what I really want in my life?
-The retreat has helped many participants explore and find answers to these kinds of questions.
+The retreat invites participants to explore, reflect, and pray with these kinds of questions, as well as a great deal more.

-- The Spiritual Exercises in Everyday Life Retreat for Loyola administrators, faculty, staff and graduate students will begin with an orientation gathering the week of September 13, 2021 and then continue until the Christmas break.
-The retreat will resume in mid-January 2022 until its completion during the first week of May, 2022.
+- The Spiritual Exercises in Everyday Life Retreat for Loyola administrators, faculty, staff and graduate students will begin with an orientation on Tuesday, September 12, 2023 and then continue until the Christmas break.
+The retreat will resume in mid-January 2024 until its completion during the first week of May, 2024.

-- Praying daily from 40 minutes to one hour per day.
-This time may be completed all at once or in blocks of time.
-Resources will be available as aids to prayer, which often take many forms.
+- Pray daily from 45 minutes to an hour per day.
+Resources will be provided as aids to prayer, which often take many forms.

-- Gathering quarterly with all retreatants for communal prayer and formation.
+- Gather quarterly with all retreatants for communal prayer and formation.

 “The retreat made God real for me and had me recognize where God is working in my life.”